copiousfreetime/plain-old-tokyo-storage-presentation/README.md

 TODO
 ----
-- reiterate the contact information
 - comparisons of FS vs TC in $$ and #'s
 - S3 cost vs local storage
-- quick basic example of TC storage
-- shortcommings of all ruby drivers ( Binary keys )
+- shortcommings of all ruby drivers ( binary keys )